BSocSc DEGREE COMPLIANCE

 - You are obliged to have 10 credits in electives (In-programme or General) in Stage 2 & Stage 3 (or 4 for International students).

-- The minimum specified credit requirements of Stages 2 & 3 (or 4 for International students) in your subject(s) must be earned (for example in Stage 2 & 3 of Economics having 50 credits with at least 20 at level 3 as set out in Course Search (Guide on how to use Course Search).
+- The minimum specified credit requirements of Stages 2 & 3 (or 4 for International students) in your subject(s) must be earned (for example in Stage 2 & 3 of Economics having 50 credits with at least 20 at level 3 as set out in Course Search (BSocSc Guide to Using Course Search 2017/18).

 - Importantly, ensure you still meet the University regulations (for example having 60 credits at each stage, having at least 40 level 3 credits overall as described in "Check University Degree Requirements" above).